awsdocs/aws-robomaker-developer-guide/doc_source/sample-applications-permissions.md

 ## Voice commands<a name="sample-applications-permissions-voice"></a>

-In addition to the minimum required permissions [minimum permissions](#sample-applications-permissions-many), the voice command sample application requires the additional permissions listed below\.
+With the [minimum permissions](#sample-applications-permissions-many), the voice command sample requires the permissions listed below\.

 Replace `account#` with your account number\.